-The Science of Unitary Human Beings is highly generalizable as the concepts and ideas are not confined with a specific nursing approach unlike the usual way of other nurse theorists in defining the major concepts of a theory.
+The Science of Unitary Human Beings is highly generalizable as the concepts and ideas are not confined to a specific nursing approach, unlike the usual way of other nurse theorists defining the major concepts of a theory.

 Rogers gave much emphasis on how a nurse should view the patient.
-She developed principles which emphasize that a nurse should view the client as a whole.
+She developed principles that emphasize that a nurse should view the client as a whole.

 Her statements, in general, made us believe that a person and his or her environment are integral to each other.
-That is, a patient can’t be separated from his or her environment when addressing health and treatment.
-Her conceptual framework has greatly influenced all aspects of nursing by offering an alternative to traditional approaches of nursing.
+A patient can’t be separated from his or her environment when addressing health and treatment.
+Her conceptual framework has greatly influenced nursing by offering an alternative to traditional nursing approaches.

 You may also like the following nursing theories study guides: